LIVE

 Intro

-TL;DR: Maryland is one of the most restrictive states.
+TL;DR: Maryland gun laws in 2026 are among the most restrictive in the country.
+Maryland requires extensive licensing and permitting.
 Handgun Qualification License (HQL) required to purchase or possess a handgun, Wear and Carry Permit (WCP) required for concealed carry (open carry banned), assault weapons ban, 10-round magazine cap, red flag law, and a “duty to retreat” outside the home.
 The 2023 SB 1 “sensitive places” law added extensive off-limits zones, with one private-property provision currently enjoined.

 Maryland went through a regulatory whirlwind after the Supreme Court’s 2022 Bruen decision.
 The state’s may-issue concealed carry regime was struck down, forcing Maryland to issue shall-issue Wear and Carry Permits.
 In response, the 2023 legislature passed SB 1 (“The Gun Safety Act”), which added sweeping “sensitive places” where carrying is prohibited — churches, parks, public transit, schools, private property not expressly opened to firearms, and more.